Tairovik/personal-site/content/pages/portfolio/project-4.md

       The brand guidelines put to use across our web app & user interface.
 Right from the get-go, we see the noticeable color palette & typography choices which look great together.

+      We also made sure for the whole user experience to be at it's pinnacle - not compromising any accessibility or legibility for the price of looks.
 seo:
   title: Nature Mockup Magazine
   description: This is the sample project description